The dual tree of a recursive triangulation of the disk: Introduction and main results

-\textsc{The homogeneous lamination.}\ The lamination process we have introduced is actually an instance of a more general fragmentation process which is also discussed in \cite[][Section 2.4]{legalcu} using a two-stage split procedure: first pick a fragment with probability proportional to its mass to the power $\alpha$ (here $\alpha=2$), then choose the random chord within this fragment by sampling two independent uniform points on the intersection of the corresponding fragment with the circle.
+The lamination process we have introduced is actually an instance of a more general fragmentation process which is also discussed in \cite{legalcu}, Section~2.4, using a two-stage split procedure: first pick a fragment with probability proportional to its mass to the power $\alpha$ (here $\alpha=2$), then choose the random chord within this fragment by sampling two independent uniform points on the intersection of the corresponding fragment with the circle.
 In the language of fragmentation theory \cite{Bertoin2006}, $\alpha$ is the \emph{index of self-similarity}, and the actual split given the fragment is described by a \emph{dislocation measure}, which is here (essentially) given by the two uniform points conditioned to fall in the same fragment.
-One may define related fragmentations where the next fragment to split is chosen with probability proportional to its mass to the power $\alpha\in \R$, the cases of interest here are those with $\alpha\ge0$.
-When $\alpha\ge 0$, \citet[] [Section 2]{legalcu} have shown that the limit laminations are all identical.
+One may define related fragmentations where the next fragment to split is chosen with probability proportional to its mass to the power $\alpha\in\ensuremath{\mathbb{R}}$; the cases of interest here are those with $\alpha\ge0$.
+When $\alpha\ge0$, Curien and Le~Gall \cite{legalcu}, Section~2, have shown that the limit laminations are all identical.
 However, and although it encodes the same lamination for every $\alpha\ge0$, the encoding process (related to the dual tree) depends on whether $\alpha>0$ or $\alpha=0$.
-The tree $(\cT_\sM, d_{\sM})$ is the scaling limit of the dual tree for every $\alpha>0$, but this raises the question of the dual tree in the case $\alpha=0$.
+The tree $(\mathcal T_\mathscr M, d_{\mathscr M})$ is the scaling limit of the dual tree for every $\alpha>0$, but this raises the question of the dual tree in the case $\alpha=0$.

-When $\alpha=0$, the choice of the next fragment is independent of its mass -- hence homogeneous -- and there is a drastic change in the behaviour of the height process.
+When $\alpha=0$, the choice of the next fragment is independent of its mass---hence homogeneous---and there is a drastic change in the behavior of the height process.
 At each step, the fragment containing the next chord is chosen uniformly at random.
-Note here that every trial yields a new insertion, and the lamination at time $n$ contains $n$ chords.
-Write $C_n^h(s)$ for the height in the dual tree of the fragment containing $s\in[0,1]$. \citet[][Theorem 3.13]{legalcu} prove that for every $s\in (0,1)$ the quantity $n^{-1/3}C_n^h (s)$ converges almost surely as $n\to\infty$, where the pointwise limit $\sH(s)$ may be described by a process $\sH$ with continuous sample paths which satisfy another, similar but different, fixed-point equation (see~Section~\ref{sec:limith}).
+Note here that every trial yields a new insertion, and the lamination at time~$n$ contains $n$ chords.
+Write $C_n^h(s)$ for the height in the dual tree of the fragment containing $s\in[0,1]$.
+Curien and Le~Gall \cite{legalcu}, Theorem~3.13, prove that for every $s\in(0,1)$ the quantity $n^{-1/3}C_n^h (s)$ converges almost surely as $n\to\infty$, where the pointwise limit $\mathscr H(s)$ may be described by a process $\mathscr H$ with continuous sample paths which satisfy another, similar but different, fixed-point equation (see~Section~\ref{seclimith}).